xguse/table_enforcer/README.rst

 #.
 For each column that you care about in your source table:

    #.
 Define a ``Column`` object that represents the ideal state of your data by passing a list of small, independent, reusable validator functions and some descriptive information.

    #.
 Use this object to validate the column data from your source table.

-                * It WILL fail.
+      * It will probably fail.

    #.
 Add small, composable, reusable recoding functions to the column object and iterate until your validations pass.

 #.
 Define an ``Enforcer`` object by passing it a list of your column representation objects.

 #.
 This enforcer can be used to recode or validate recoded tables of the same kind as your source table wherever your applications use that type of data.

-.. note:: Soon, I want to add more kinds of ``Column`` objects that implement one-to-many and many-to-one recoding logic as sometimes a column tries to do too much and should really be multiple columns as well as the reverse.

 Please take a look and offer thoughts/advice.